Groups acting on trees with Tits' independence property (P): Introduction

 As an example of what this means in practice, consider the class $\mc{C}(n,d)$ of $\propP{}$-closed actions on trees $(T,G)$ such that $G$ has at most $n$ orbits on vertices and no vertex has degree greater than $d$.
-Theorem~\ref{thm:correspondenceIntro} immediately shows that for given natural numbers $n$ and $d$, there are only finitely many conjugacy classes of actions in $\mc{C}(n,d)$; but because of all the possible graphs and decorations, the number of conjugacy classes will grow quite rapidly with $n$ and $d$.
-Even when $n=1$, there are more than just the Burger--Mozes groups: see Section~\ref{sec:vertex_transitive}.
+Theorem~\ref{thm:correspondenceIntro} immediately shows that for given natural numbers $n$ and $d$, there are only finitely many conjugacy classes of actions in $\mc{C}(n,d)$; but because of all the possible graphs and decorations, the number of conjugacy classes will grow quite rapidly with $n$ and $d$.\\

-The next part of the article is concerned with characterizing various natural properties of interest for (topological) groups acting on trees in terms of the local action diagram.
+As noted previously, important global properties of the action $(T,G)$ can be read directly from the local action diagram.
+To that end, the next part of the article is concerned with characterising various natural properties of interest for groups acting on trees in terms of the local action diagram, including various properties of topological groups.

-We recall that Tits' main theorem on property~$\propP{}$, ensuring that the subgroup $G^+$ generated by arc stabilizers is trivial or simple, only applies to $\propP{}$-closed actions that are geometrically dense, meaning that there is no proper invariant subtree or fixed end.
-Fixed ends and invariant subtrees can be recognized in the local action diagram, as follows.
+Recall that Tits' main theorem on property~$\propP{}$, ensuring that the subgroup $G^+$ generated by arc stabilisers is trivial or simple, only applies to $\propP{}$-closed actions that are \defbold{geometrically dense}, meaning that there is no proper invariant subtree or fixed end.
+Fixed ends and invariant subtrees can be recognised in the local action diagram, since they correspond to so-called scopos.
+This means that sufficient conditions for the simplicity of $G^+$ can be read directly from the local action diagram for $G$.